-Your caring, canine companion would rarely growl at guests, let alone you.
+Your caring canine companion would rarely growl at guests, let alone you.
 Now, without warning, the bark is worse, and the bite might be right around the corner.

-A typically perfect pooch can display aggressive behavior, even bite, and it’s up to pet parents to understand why it happens, and ways we might prevent or correct it.
+Any dog can display aggressive behavior, even bite, and it’s up to pet parents to understand why it happens, and ways we might prevent or correct it.
 Check out these eight reasons your dog Jekyll may go Hyde, and seven ways to prevent or correct it.

 8 Reasons Good Dogs Go Bad